git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 Seasoned developers are familiar with zsh, bash, iterm2, konsole, /dev/tty, shell scripting, and so on.
-If you use tmux, you'll be around these all the time, regardless of whether you're in a GUI on your local machine or ssh'ing into a remote server.
+If you use tmux, you'll be around these all the time, regardless of whether you're in a GUI on your local machine or SSH'ing into a remote server.

 If you want to learn more about how processes and TTY's work at the kernel level